TULiberalArts/Anthropology/pages/home.md

 feature-body: >-
   Studying anthropology at Temple helps build the creative thinking and critical analysis abilities needed to solve complex problems in today’s world.
 We teach cross-cultural understanding, interdisciplinary connection and computational and analytical skills.
-With our training you’ll be able to connect on a deeper level with people from many linguistic and geographical backgrounds and generate key insights into how people make sense and meaning in their worlds.
+With our training, you’ll be able to connect on a deeper level with people from many linguistic and geographical backgrounds, generating key insights into how people make sense and find meaning in their worlds.
 feature-image: null
 published: true
 ---